Created by Stacy Kitsis, Arlington High School Librarian. Last updated: January 14, 2015.

 Tip: Primary sources make great "evidence" in a courtroom.
 Consider photos, maps, historical documents, video, and more.
 Overview articles on imperialism can provide evidence for opening and closing statements.

-Bonus: Download the juror worksheet and you can type your answers into it.
+Bonus: Download the juror worksheet and type your answers directly into it.
 Just be sure to SAVE THE FILE to your documents folder before you begin so you don't lose your work!

 Resources for the Role of Jurors